sagefy/sagefy/docs/pages/survey_of_learning_research.md

     - Cites Fu & Gray, 2004
 - SH 206: Give learners opportunities in the course to evaluate themselves.
 - SH 212: Directly intervene on student's beliefs about their own learning to support the idea that they are in control of their learning.

+**Question**: _Is it effective to see a comparison of an expert strategy versus a self devised strategy?_

+- SB 328: Experts vary greatly in their metacogntive processes; experts spend more time on analysis, planning, and verification whereas novices focus on exploring.
+    - Cites Schoenfeld, 1987

+**Question**: _Is required reflection effective?
+What strategies are effective for reflection activities?_

+- SH 89: Provide moments for learners to reflect on their experiences to keep them motivated.
+Ask questions such as "What did you learn from this project?" and "What was the most valuable part of this assignment?"
+"How would you approach this differently in the future?"
+- SH 209: Require learners to reflect on their experiences and keep a log of their work to help support development of strategies.
+Such questions as
+    - What did you learn?
+    - What do you need to wkro on?
+    - What would you do differently?
+    - How have you progressed?
+- SH 210-211: Ask learners to complete a "exam wrapper" to evaluate their own study skills.
+Ask learners:
+    - What type of errors do you make?
+    - How did you study?
+    - What would you do differently?

+**Questions**: _How can we reduce cognitive load in learning projects?_

+- SE 99: Keep the directions and the exercise together.
+Do not separate them into two different screens.

 ### Application: Peer review, rubrics, and scoring